Virtual Classroom Games

 Once the teacher has finished describing the object and the students have finished drawing, ask the students to show their drawings to the other members of the virtual classroom.
 Next, show the students the object that you were describing and see whose drawing resembles it the most.
 After playing one time you can also let a student be the one who chooses an object and describes it.
 This game is a lot of fun, and kids especially find it funny when they see all the different drawings from their classmates.

 In your virtual classroom, if you are able to share your screen, then our collection of activity videos can be used when you want a fun, no-prep, ready-to-use game.
-On our activity videos page, we have over 70 ready-to-use games on many different topics.
+On our activity videos page, we have over 1000 ready-to-use games on many different topics.
 All are free and be shown in your virtual classroom from this website or from our YouTube channel.
+Here’s an example of a simple guessing game:

 Mystery Box Game PowerPoint